-For an edge $xy$ in a $d$-regular graph, Bourne et al. \cite{Button5} show that the function $p\mapsto \kappa_p(x,y)$ is concave, piecewise linear over $[0,1]$, and, in particular, linear over $[\frac{1}{d+1},1]$.
-This leads to a limit-free reformulation of the Lin-Lu-Yau curvature along an edge:
+For an edge $xy$ in a $d$-regular graph, Bourne et al. \cite{Button5} showed that the function $p\mapsto \kappa_p(x,y)$ is concave, piecewise linear over $[0,1]$, and, in particular, linear over $[\frac{1}{d+1},1]$.
+This leads to a limit-free reformulation of the Lin--Lu--Yau curvature along an edge:

 We recall the important concept of matching from graph theory. \begin{definition}\cite[Section 16.1]{BM08} Let $G=(V,E)$ be a locally finite simple connected graph.
-The set $M$ of pairwise nonadjacent edges is called a \emph{matching}.
+A set $M$ of pairwise nonadjacent edges is called a \emph{matching}.
 The two vertices of each edge of $M$ are said to be \emph{matched} under $M$, and each vertex adjacent to an edge of $M$ is said to be \emph{covered} by $M$.
 A matching $M$ is called a \emph{perfect matching} if it covers every vertex of the graph. \end{definition}

 The following Hall's marriage theorem \cite{Hall35} (see also \cite[Theorem 16.4]{BM08}) deals with the existence of a perfect matching in a bipartite graph. \begin{theorem}[Hall's Marriage Theorem] Let $H=(V,E)$ be a bipartite graph with the bipartition $V=X\sqcup Y$.
 Then $H$ has a perfect matching if and only if